munificent/craftinginterpreters/book/chunks-of-bytecode.md

     your text editor, it -- hopefully! -- won't cause failures in the text rendering on screen.
 Language implementations are narrower and deeper, especially the core of the interpreter that handles the language's actual semantics.
-(The core libraries for a language are more spread out.)
-That makes it easy to for subtle bugs to creep in caused by weird interactions because various parts of the system.
+That makes it easy to for subtle bugs to creep in caused by weird interactions between various parts of the system.
 It takes good tests to flush those out.

 *   **The input to a language implementation is, by design, combinatorial.**
     There are an infinite number of possible programs a user could write, and